fabiorbap/cat-fact/README.md

 The user can also remove the fact from the list.

-I also added the sharing functionality, which allows the user to share a quote with other people through other apps.
+I also added the sharing functionality, which allows the user to share a fact with other people through other apps.

 Below there are sections that talk about important topics such as architecture, libraries used and additional details about the development.